ludanortmun/itesm-mna-barred-galaxies/README.md

 ### Preprocess images

 The `bargal-preprocess` command is used to preprocess the downloaded images.
+The main purpose of this is to create the dataset to train the classifier model with.
 This is intended to be used with FITS images.
 It requires the path to the dataset and the path to the downloaded images' folder.
 By default, the output images will be saved in the data/preprocessed directory, but can be changes using the `--output-dir` (`-o`) option.